fhennig/face-of-the-crowd/README.md

 # The Face of the Crowd

-An interactive installation for the [2019 ArtSci exhibition](https://artsci.ethz.ch/) at the ETH in Zürich.
+An interactive installation for the [2019 ArtSci exhibition](https://artsci.ethz.ch/) at the ETH in Zürich based on facial recognition.
 A portrait screen shows a face generated from pictures taken from visitors of the exhibition.

 ![the generated image over time](doc/out_stack7_loop.gif)

+The displayed images over time, each frame is a merge picture of the last 7 faces.

-## Description
+## Motivation

-The idea behind the project is to convey fascination of technology, where the individual elements are well understood but the result still seems magical.

-The installation recreates the crowds portrait by combining the individual viewers features.
-A camera takes pictures of the passing viewers, which are then merged together.
-The displayed image adjusts to the new faces over time, the visitor changes the exhibit by viewing it.

-The merging is based on 68 landmarks in the picture positioned in the eyes, the eyebrows, the nose, the mouth and chin, which are identified with facial recognition software.

-Each landmark position is morphed towards the average positon for that landmark, calculated from all pictures.
-In this way the individual pictures are morphed together, forming the face of the crowd.
+The project was created specifically for the [ArtSci exhibition](https://artsci.ethz.ch/) 2019, with the theme "An exhibition celebrating the intersection of art and science through the artistic expression(s) and communication of science."

+As a computer science student, I wanted to convey the feeling of magic that is sometimes created by technology.
+Even if the individual parts are well understood, the results can sometimes be surprising.

 ## Exhibition Setup